mahdi0farahani/first-project/README.md

 # first-project
-A repo just for test and learn git.
+A repository just for test and learn git.